 Best Practice on Rule Conditions

-When USM Anywhere evaluates these conditions, it processes them from left to right and stops whenever a condition evaluates to false.
-At that point, any criteria following this state are discarded, and the action is taken if true and dropped if false.
+When USM Anywhere evaluates these conditions, it processes them from left to right and stops whenever a condition evaluates to true or false.
+At that point, any rules criteria following this state are discarded, and the rule action is taken if true and dropped if false.

 For example, the following rule is always false:

 packet_type == ‘log’ AND source_username == ‘Bill’ AND source_username == ‘Bob’ AND...

 On the other hand, depending on the packet type, the following is always true because the rule valuates true and the rule action is always taken:

 packet_type == ‘log’ OR ‘<any_criteria>’ is always true for every event item.